hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `instance_group_urls` - List of instance group URLs which have been assigned to the cluster.

-* `master_auth` is an array of access credentials where the first key (`0`) is always populated.

 * `master_auth.0.client_certificate` - Base64 encoded public certificate
     used by clients to authenticate to the cluster endpoint.

 * `master_auth.0.client_key` - Base64 encoded private key used by clients
     to authenticate to the cluster endpoint.

 * `master_auth.0.cluster_ca_certificate` - Base64 encoded public certificate
     that is the root of trust for the cluster.

 * `master_version` - The current version of the master in the cluster.
 This may be different than the `min_master_version` set in the config if the master